Everlasting Voyage

 According to Article 7, EU Regulation 261/2004, you could be compensated for flights in the EU within the last 3 years that have been delayed, cancelled, or flights that have been denied boarding.

-After 8 weeks, I hadn't heard back so I followed up with the airline via email and a few weeks later received the answer I was looking for.
+After 8 weeks, I hadn't heard back, so I followed up with the airline via email and a few weeks later received the answer I was looking for.
 10 business days after I gave the airline my bank information, I received the funds directly to my account!

-Although this was successful for me this time, I now learned that I could have done this on flights long ago but since it's been over 3 years, I am no longer entitled to compensation.
+Although this was successful for me this time, I now learned that I could have done this on flights long ago, but since it's been over 3 years, I am no longer entitled to compensation.

-Do yourself a favor and look into this EU regulation 261 if you've been delayed, denied boarding, or had a flight cancelled.
+Do yourself a favor and look into EU regulation 261 if you've been delayed, denied boarding, or had a flight cancelled.

 Not Being as Friendly as I Could Be

-When I travel, I'm not any less friendly than I normally am but I typically am on a mission and focus on what or where I need to get to throughout my journey.
-I wouldn't say I go out of my way to talk to strangers but when I have a moment where I could mentally prepare for further human interaction, I am a friendly person.
+When I travel, I'm not any less friendly than I normally am, but I typically am on a mission and focus on what or where I need to get to throughout my journey.
+I wouldn't say I go out of my way to talk to strangers, but when I have a moment where I could mentally prepare for further human interaction, I am a friendly person.

 1 Comment